Banished from Paradise

-For more than ten years now, the Swiss real estate markets have enjoyed near-paradise conditions: continuously rising prices and rents, booming demand, and low vacancies against the backdrop of low interest rates.
-In recent years, however, there have been growing signs that other, less favorable times lie ahead.
-Real estate investors are no longer able to source easy returns just like that.
-Further support from interest rates hardly appears possible.
-In the future, therefore, investors will increasingly have to rely on their own services in order to generate the hoped-for returns in real estate markets.
+For more than ten years now, the Swiss real estate markets have enjoyed parameters that can only be described as a kind of paradise – continuous rises in prices and rents, booming demand, and low vacancy rates against a backdrop of low interest rates.
+But in recent years, there has been an accumulation of indications that other, less favorable times lie ahead.
+Because real estate investors are no longer able to source easy returns just like that.
+In the future, investors will increasingly have to rely on their own services in order to generate the hoped-for returns in real estate markets.

 Negative interest rates provided another powerful, and possibly final, boost for valuations of real estate in 2015.
 Due to low interest rates, discount rates fell by a further 20-30 basis points, which resulted in strong revaluation gains for investors.
 But the brighter the picture in the rear-view mirror, the more challenging the road ahead for the real estate market.
 The handsome gains in the real estate investment market stand in stark contrast to signs of growing imbalances in user markets.
-In the rental apartment market, for example, vacancies have been rising by more than 4,000 apartments a year since 2014, despite robust demand.
-Marketing is becoming increasingly challenging, as is reflected in the increase in time on market figures of the average rental apartment, namely by four days to 28 days.
+In the rental apartment market, for example, vacancy rates have been rising by more than 4000 apartments a year since 2014, despite robust demand.
+Marketing is becoming an increasing challenge, as is reflected in the increase in days-on-market of the average rental apartment, namely by four days to 28 days.
 Despite this development, the attractiveness of real estate returns as compared to returns on alternative forms of investment is triggering strong investment activity.
 Accordingly, the expansion of available floor space continues to increase unchecked.
-The economists of Credit Suisse are forecasting a further increase in supply this year of some 24,000 rental apartments.
+This year, a further 24,000 rental apartments are expected to be completed.
 Given the unbroken momentum of construction planning applications, it appears unlikely that this surge of construction activity will abate any time soon.
-In 2016, the significant planned expansion of rental apartments should once again increase the number of vacant apartments by more than 4,000.
+In 2016, the significant planned expansion of rental apartments should once again increase the number of vacant apartments by more than 4000.
 As a result, the upward pressure on rental prices in Switzerland can be expected to virtually evaporate in 2016.

-The retail property market continues to be heavily exposed to the trend of digitalization, with online traders increasing their market share.
-The upheaval in this market segment appears to have only just begun, as compared to other countries online trading in Switzerland is still at an early stage of development, with a market share of just under 6%.
-A gradual rise to a market share level of 10%, as is standard in countries with a similar internet infrastructure, is likely to put retail space productivity under even greater pressure in the area of brick-and-mortar retailing, thereby reducing floorspace demand accordingly.
-Even as things stand, rising vacancies, a record-high level of space supply, and declining rental rates indicate that tenant activity is very subdued.
-The extent of the uncertainty over the future role of brick-and-mortar retailing in an increasingly digital world is clearly apparent in the planning of new retail properties, which is at an extraordinarily low level, despite the favorable interest environment.
-One of the few bright spots in this segment is the demand stimulus coming from food/near-food retailers against a backdrop of robust population growth.
-This aside, demand is focusing on the best sites available in busy shopping streets and well-managed shopping malls.
-These are the areas in which brick-and-mortar retailing appears to be holding up best against online competition.
-These locations aside, however, the marketing of spaces in this segment is proving a struggle.
-The economists of Credit Suisse are therefore expecting no change over the next few years in the trend of ongoing shop closures, rising vacancies, and declining rents.
+The retail premises market continues to be heavily exposed to the trend of digitalization and is being pressed hard by online trading.
+The upheaval in this market segment appears to have only just begun, as, compared to other countries, online trading in Switzerland is still at an early stage of development, with a market share of just under 6 percent.
+A gradual rise to a market share of 10 percent, as is standard in countries with a similar internet infrastructure, is likely to put retail space productivity under even greater pressure in the area of brick-and-mortar retailing, thereby reducing floorspace demand accordingly.
+Even as things stand, rising vacancy rates, a record-high level of space supply, and declining rental rates indicate that tenant activity is very subdued.
+The extent of the uncertainty over the future role of brick-and-mortar retailing in an increasingly digital world is clearly apparent in the planning of new retail premises, which is at an extraordinarily low level, despite the favorable interest environment.